 Starting June 13, 2022, all new cohorts for the Nursing PNAST didactic classes are residential now; however, non-nursing General Education courses will continue to be provided online.
 Replica Rolex Sea Dweller watches All existing PNAST Full Distance Education classes will be taught out until the students graduate.
 Please note that PNAST Generation Education courses will still be online.

 All finals and much of the testing are now residential, even for those students who are still finishing online courses offered during the pandemic mandate.

 For all practical purposes (Practical Nurse), we are a residential school.
 This paragraph overrides any of the following COVID-19 Pandemic assertions written earlier that follow.

 The following is updated on April 17, 2022:

-- The following is effective dated April 18, 2022 for new students enrolled after April 17, 2022, and supersedes any conflict anywhere else in this School Catalog, except in the course syllabus.
+- The following is effective dated April 18, 2022, for new students enrolled after April 17, 2022, and supersedes any conflict anywhere else in this School Catalog, except in the course (Licensed Practical Nurse) syllabus.

 - Potential students/applicants must appear at the entrance exam tests at the PITC Institute premises.

-- Potential students/applicants must bring in the High School Diploma or transcript to be able to sit for the entrance examination.
+- Potential students/applicants must bring in their High School Diploma or transcript to be able to sit for the entrance examination.

 - Before the interview, the student must pay the application and registration fee of $150, payable by credit card and only on the website pitc.edu.